rohankadekodi/WineFS/Experiments.md

 We evaluate the performance of aged file systems on 2 major memory-mapped applications mentioned in the paper: RocksDB running with the entire YCSB suite and LMDB with the fillseqbatch workload.

+#### Aging Process

+We age the images of all file systems using the Geriatrix aging framework and the Agrawal aging profile such that 75% of the file systems are utilized.
+Each file system takes approximately 2 days to age.
+We have uploaded the aged images of file systems in the `Images/` directory.

 #### Setup RocksDB with YCSB
 Follow steps mentioned in [RocksDB](https://github.com/rohankadekodi/WineFS/blob/main/RocksDB)